 What is SCORM?

 SCORM stands for Shareable Content Object Reference Model.
-To better understand the meaning of SCORM, it is helpful to break the SCORM acronym into two parts:
+To better understand its meaning, it is helpful to break the acronym into two parts:

 SC stands for Shareable Content – as you know, a CSV file contains spreadsheet data that can be used by many different software tools and a PDF document can also be used by many different tools.
 The content of these documents is sharable.
 The same is true for SCORM– the content of a SCORM package is sharable with many different Learning Management Systems.

 ORM stands for Object Reference Model – technical people love this sort of name, don’t they?
 The different types of content in your training content (text, video, audio, and so on) are referred to as “Objects”.
 Other Objects define the way the content will be presented to the person being trained.
 For example, in a quiz, display the correct answer if the user gets the answer wrong or congratulate the user if they get it right.
 These Objects are stored in a SCORM package in a standardized manner called a “Reference Model”.

 Now you know this, you can forget it.
 The important part is that SCORM is an industry-standard.
 Any content created to the standard can be used by any tool that is compliant with the standard.

 Having shareable, reusable content is important.
 SCORM provides more than that – for example, the SCORM package can refuse to let the user complete a section until they achieve a minimum score on a test.
 Plus, the results of tests taken within the package are shared with the LMS as part of tracking the learner’s overall progress to achieve a certain level.

 It’s easy to use – a SCORM authoring system exports a SCORM package, which is simply a zip file in a format that conforms to the SCORM standard.
 The zip file can be copied to where it is needed and easily uploaded into a SCORM-compliant LMS.